vidanttt/Hand_gesture_sysControl/README.md

-# JARVIS Hand Gesture System Control
+# MY Hand Gesture System Control

 A Python-based desktop application for controlling system volume and monitor brightness using hand gestures, inspired by sci-fi HUDs (Heads-Up Displays).